-If you were issued a ticket by a Denton, UNT or TWU Police Officer, that ticket was probably filed with the Denton Municipal Court for resolution.
+If you were issued a citation by a Denton, UNT, or TWU Police Officer, that ticket was probably filed with the Denton Municipal Court for resolution.
 You have options for how you want to interact with the Court.
-You can resolve your ticket online or talk with the Judge about your options.
+You can view your case and resolution options online, talk with a Clerk about your options, or appear in Court to speak to the Judge on your scheduled date and time.

 Ticket Resolution Options